Biribiribzzt/BKKRailway/README.md

 # BKK Railway Pathfinding System

+**Author:** Phusin Inthanee
+**Student ID:** 6701013610086

+---

+## Project Overview

 This project is a Java-based application that models the Bangkok railway network (including BTS, MRT, ARL, and other lines) as a graph.
 It implements Dijkstra's algorithm to find the optimal route between any two stations based on the shortest travel time, while also calculating the estimated fare and total time for the journey.

 ## Features

 *   **Graph-Based Network Model:** Represents the entire BKK railway system using a custom graph data structure (`AdjacencyMapGraph`).
 *   **CSV Data Loading:** Dynamically loads station and line connection data from a `connections.csv` file.
-*   **Shortest Path Calculation:** Implements Dijkstra's algorithm to find the route with the minimum travel time.
+*   **Optimal Pathfinding:** Implements Dijkstra's algorithm to find routes that minimize either total travel time or the number of line transfers.
 *   **Dynamic Weighting:** Considers different travel times for station-to-station travel vs. line interchanges.
+*   **Station Availability:** Checks if stations are valid or under maintenance, and suggests alternatives for typos.
-*   **Maintenance Handling:** Allows for specifying stations under maintenance, which are heavily penalized to be avoided in pathfinding.
+*   **Maintenance Handling:** Allows for specifying stations under maintenance, which can be excluded from routes.
 *   **Fare Calculation:** Calculates the total travel cost based on the lines used and the number of stops, including special promotional fares.
 *   **Time Estimation:** Provides an estimated total travel time for the calculated route.